romene/Naturaily-netlify/_posts/2018-10-24-four-reasons-why-you-should-invest-in-qa-team.md

 ## 1. QA gives a different perspective for your team

-One of the first benefits of having a QA in your team is a constant fresh perspective on your projects/applications/?.
+One of the first benefits of having a QA in your team is a constant fresh perspective on your projects and products.
 When your developers glance at an app they see a bunch of JavaScript, HTML, CSS code combined together to create views and features.
 They don’t perceive the product as something your clients will use.

 QAs have the benefit of looking through your customer’s eyes to make sure that everything is as simple and useful as possible.
 They are great in finding edge-cases, so don’t get surprised when they will ask a lot of questions such as “What if a user types an emoji inside the ‘Name’ field?”.
 It’s all done for a good cause!

 ## 2. Quality Assurance takes care of the project from ‘design’ to ‘maintenance’

 As I’ve mentioned above, it’s wrong to believe that QAs are just testers.
 There’s so much more to this.
-Quality Assurance Engineers work with your entire team, from the beginning/start of the project, right/straight to finish.
+Quality Assurance Engineers work with your entire team, from the beginning of the project, straight to finish.
 They start with ‘Requirement Analysis’ where QAs prevent possible bugs and risks and create a test plan as well as a defect tracking methodology.

 When it’s the ‘Design’ stage, your QA will work with UI and UX designers.
 His or her duty is to supply set of testable goals and come up with a test plan.
-It is done to make sure that everyone knows the requirements for project completion and it creates/shows? the overall cost of implementation.
+It is done to make sure that everyone knows the requirements for project completion and it shows the overall cost of implementation.
 When the application is designed, QA reviews it from an end-user perspective.

 As the ‘Design’ phase ends, QA is responsible for maintaining the algorithm throughout the ‘Development’ stage.
 He or she creates a test case that is then later used in so-called ‘Test-driven development’.